- How are pituitary tumors treated?

 General treatment information

 Nearly all pituitary tumors are adenomas (benign tumors).
-Treatment of a pituitary adenoma depends on whether or not it makes a hormone and, if it does, which hormone it is.
-Treatment also may depend on whether it is a microadenoma (smaller than 1 centimeter across) or a macroadenoma (1 centimeter across or larger).
+Treatment of a pituitary adenoma depends on whether or not it makes excess hormones and, if it does, which hormone it makes.
+Treatment also depends on whether it is a microadenoma (smaller than 1 centimeter across) or a macroadenoma (1 centimeter across or larger).

 Treatment for pituitary tumors may include:

 - Medicines that block tumor hormone secretion or block the symptoms caused by these hormones

 Sometimes a combination of treatments is used.
 For example, surgery may be done to remove some of the tumor, while drugs can be used to relieve symptoms and sometimes shrink the remaining tumor.

 Your doctor will discuss treatment options with you.
 It’s important to take time and think about your choices, weighing the benefits of each option against the possible risks and side effects.
 It’s also important to ask questions if there is anything you’re not sure about.
 You can find some good questions to ask in the section “What should you ask your doctor about pituitary tumors?”

 If time permits, it’s often a good idea to get a second opinion.
 Because pituitary tumors are uncommon, not many doctors have much experience with them.
 Your doctor shouldn’t mind if you want to get a second opinion.